 Preparation is important when managing audio and video files for investigations, during the eDiscovery process, or when you’re trying to redact personal identifiable information (PII) for public records requests.

-To learn more, join us on Thursday, June 15th, 2023 at 1 p.m.
-ET as Deloitte and Veritone discuss the following:
+Sign up to learn more, as Deloitte and Veritone discuss the following:

 The challenges of dealing with the growth of audio and video files across government, law enforcement, and legal entities.